Buyende District: Overview

-Buyende District was created by Act of Parliament and began functioning on 1 July 2010.
+Buyende District was created by an Act of Parliament and became operational on 1 July 2010.
 Prior to that, it was part of Kamuli District.
 One of the reasons given for the creation of Buyende District, was the long distance that residents had to travel from the remote areas in the north of the district, to access services at Kamuli, then district headquarters.
 The new district is primarily rural, with poor road infrastructure.
 As of December 2010, there are no hospitals in Buyende District.

 Buyende District is part of Busoga sub-region.
 The districts that constitute Busoga sub-region include the following:

 The sub-region is coterminous with Busoga Kingdom, one of the constitutional monarchies in today's Uganda.
 According to the 2002 national census, the subregion was home to an estimated 2.5 million people at that time.

 Population

 In 1991, the national population census estimated the district population at about 130,800.
 The 2002 Uganda national census estimated the population of Buyende District at about 191,300, with a population growth rate of 3.5% annually.
 In 2012, the population of Buyende District was estimated at 265,100.
+According to the National Population and Housing Census 2024, Buyende District has now a population of 403,486.